devarjya27/CTF_writeups/niteCTF 2024/Mumbo Dumbo.md

 Author : evelynhvgo

-Category: `AI`
+Category: AI

 Points: 50

 # My Solve

-Firstly connected to the remote server, then it prompted me to solve a challenge, using `pow.py` which was provided solved it thereby completing proof of work.
+Firstly connected to the remote server, then it prompted me to solve a challenge, using `pow.py` which was provided solved it thereby completing `proof of work`.
 Now all i did was put its responses in chatgpt and asked chatgpt to repond with the goal of extracting this `secret` as i was lazy to actually type and shi.
 After a lot of back and forth i got the flag.